 We know that vacuums are great for hardwood, rugs, and carpets, but how do they fare on tiles?
-Do tiles need special treatment, or can you use any old machine on them?
+Do tiles need special treatment, or can you use any old machine?

 There are various ways to clean tiles, from steam cleaning to a good old broom and mop, but do vacuums work?
 Yes, they do, but it comes with a caveat.
 Using a vacuum that’s too harsh could damage your tiles.

 The last thing you want is to damage your tiled floors by using an incompatible machine.
 So, we’re going to help you find a vacuum that will preserve the condition of your tiles.
 There’s something for everyone from our list of the best vacuums for tile floors!

 Why Should You Buy a Vacuum for Tiles?

-Unglazed tiles have a natural earthy look to them, but they are absorbent.
-Therefore, they stain easily.
-However, most household tiles are glazed to avoid water damage, which is why they’re staples in kitchens and bathrooms (1).
+Most tiles are glazed in order to avoid water damage, which is why they’re staples in kitchens and bathrooms (1).

-Though glazed tiles generally don’t deteriorate over time and are resistant to wear and tear, you can scratch them if you try hard enough.
-This is where vacuums come in.
+Though glazed tiles generally don’t deteriorate over time and are resistant to wear and tear, you can scratch them if you’re not careful.

 Using a vacuum with rough bristles could ruin the coating of your tiles.
-Over time, it could cause unsightly abrasions that could potentially harbor more dirt and germs.
+Over time, these unsightly abrasions could potentially harbor more dirt and germs.
 However, when done correctly, vacuuming your tiles has several advantages over sweeping.
 So here’s why we recommend buying a vacuum that has been designed especially for tiles.

-Sweeping tiles are, of course, quicker than sweeping carpets, but a broom still slows you down.
-When you use a broom, dirt and dust are pushed around, for one.
-Then, you often have to backtrack or go over parts you’ve already swept to do a thorough job.
+Sweeping tiles are quicker than sweeping carpets, but a broom still slows you down.
+Not only does sweeping push dirt around, but you often have to backtrack or go over parts you’ve already swept to do a thorough job.

-In comparison, vacuuming goes faster.
-This is because suction pulls dirt into the vacuum, instead of pushing it away.
-Dirt is also collected into the vacuum’s bag or container, so you don’t have to scoop it up either.
+In comparison, vacuuming is faster.
+This is because suction pulls dirt into the vacuum instead of pushing it away.
+Dirt is also collected into the vacuum bag or container, so you don’t have to scoop it up.

-To make your work even easier, choose a lighter vacuum.
+To make your work even more manageable, choose a lighter vacuum.
 The lighter and more powerful your vacuum is, the less effort you will have to put into cleaning.

 In comparison, you’re spoiled for choice when it comes to vacuums.
 There are different types of vacuums, each with different functions, methods, and strengths.
 You can choose one that is perfect for your needs.